5GZORRO/free5gc-k8s/deploy/5GOperator/docs/ocm.md

 The following instructions are derived from [here](https://open-cluster-management.io/getting-started/quick-start/)

+the following instructions assume your managed cluster name is `paris-1`

 ## Clusteradm CLI

 Install CLI on both hub and clusters to be managed